Chainflow/solana-mission-control/INSTRUCTIONS.md

 ## Grafana Dashboards

-Solana MOnitoring Tool provides three dashboards
+Solana Monitoring Tool provides three dashboards

 1. Validator Monitoring Metrics (These are the metrics which we have calculated and stored in prometheus)
 2. System Metrics (These are the metrics related to the system configuration)